 Nijo Castle

-Top Tip: For a contrasting food court option, check out the basement at nearby Daimaru.
-Throughout Japan, food courts in the basement of malls are a great place to find inexpensive local food on the go, like bento boxes.
+Top Travel Tip: For a contrasting food court option (and cheap Kyoto eats), check out the basement at nearby Daimaru.
+Throughout Japan, mall food courts are a great place to find inexpensive local food on the go, like bento boxes.

 Kyoto Bars

-One of the fun things to do in Kyoto is going to the bars – and there are a few nearby bars that we highly recommend visiting!
-For craft beer, check out Bungalow or for a standing bar experience, go to Premium Hyaku.
+One of the fun things to do in Kyoto is going to the bars – and there are a few that we highly recommend visiting!
+For craft beer, check out Bungalow or for a local standing bar experience, go to Hyaku

 DAY 2 IN KYOTO

-On Day Two of your Kyoto tour itinerary, discover three of the best places in Kyoto: the Arashiyama district, Kinkakuji Temple and the Imperial Palace.
+Today discover three of the best places in Kyoto: the Arashiyama district, Kinkakuji Temple and the Imperial Palace.
+Note that the sights are Day 2 require both public transit and a fair amount of walking.

 Arashiyama Kyoto District